Dieselisation: Advantages of diesel in rail transport

 Weighing against the cost of, and inertia against, replacing the large investment that railways had in existing steam power were the dramatic increases in flexibility and efficiency with diesel.
 Diesels could and did have a significantly higher initial price per unit-horsepower delivered; however, their operating and support costs were much lower and unit availability between inspection repair and maintenance stops were much higher.
 Diesels also had fueling requirements fulfilled by tank cars on sidings, in contrast to the more frequent and complex fueling and watering infrastructure required for steam engines.
-Also, diesels use much less fuel and no manpower when idling, something locomotives often do.
+Also, diesels use much less fuel and no manpower when idling, something steam locomotives often do.
 Diesels can be parked running for days unattended, whereas steam engines must be constantly tended to if not completely shut down.
 Bringing a steam engine boiler up to operating temperature is often regarded as both an art and science, requiring much training and experience.
 A diesel is much simpler to start and shut down.
 Diesels simply required significantly less time and labor to operate and maintain.

 Diesels also had advantages in service flexibility.
 They are more scalable to power requirements, owing to the control systems that allowed multiple units to be controlled by one operator.
 "Double header" steam power required a crew for each locomotive.
 The range of efficient operation for diesels under different speeds and grades is much greater than with steam locomotives, which tended to be purpose-built for specific situations.
 A high speed Hudson steam locomotive is good for only one situation, high speeds on level grades.

 Initially, diesel locomotives were less powerful than the typical steam locomotives.
-Between the late 1930s and the late 1950s the power available with diesel locomotive engines roughly doubled, although the most powerful steam locomotives ever built still exceeded the power of the most powerful diesel locomotives from the late Twentieth Century.
+Between the late 1930s and the late 1950s the power available with diesel locomotive engines roughly doubled, although the most powerful steam locomotives ever built still exceeded the power of the most powerful diesel locomotives from the late twentieth century.

 Dieselization could be accomplished without any major changes to rail infrastructure, presenting lower initial capital costs than electrification.
 However, in situations where volume is sufficient to amortize the capital costs of electrification, the greater efficiency and speed available with electrification are significant advantages and electrified systems are favored throughout most of the developed world, with the most salient exceptions being North America, the British Isles, and Australia.